omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

 cat /etc/passwd
 ```

-Next, I redirected the contents of `/etc/passwd` into a file under `/tmp`:
+Next, I redirected the contents of `/etc/passwd` into a new file named `loot.txt` under the `/tmp` directory:

 ```bash
 cat /etc/passwd > /tmp/loot.txt